open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-de-xs.md

 ## Understanding Arbitrum

 With a focus on enhancing scalability while retaining Ethereum's security, Arbitrum enables smooth dApp transitions to Layer 2.
 Developers and DEXs leverage Arbitrum for improved performance without extensive code alterations.
+Explore the [Arbitrum Ecosystem](https://www.license-token.com/wiki/arbitrum-ecosystem) for more insights.

 ## Decentralized Exchanges: The Backbone of DeFi

 DEXs facilitate direct cryptocurrency trades, bypassing intermediaries for a decentralized experience.
 High gas fees on Ethereum prompt the adoption of solutions like Arbitrum to streamline operations.
+Discover more about [Blockchain and Decentralized Finance](https://www.license-token.com/wiki/blockchain-and-decentralized-finance).

 ## The Symbiosis: Arbitrum and DEXs